dalbarracin/CustomerSubscriptionAPIClient/README.md

 This application was packed as a nuget package that can be found on Nuget.org (https://www.nuget.org/packages/Challenge.Util.CustomerSubscriptionAPIClient).

+The Web API application can be downloaded as a single container on Docker hub (https://hub.docker.com/repository/docker/dalbarracin/customersubscriptionapi) as well as Github (https://github.com/dalbarracin/CustomerSubscriptionAPI)

 ## Architectural constraints

 Some architectural decisions were made by exposing API clients Interfaces (Customer, Products and Subscriptions) whose definitions are configured by using Dependency Injection pattern.